 Road conditions on the mountain can also become dangerous due to snow and ice.

-The City of Hobart closes Pinnacle Road, the road to the Springs and the summit of kunanyi/Mt Wellington, when ice and snow make it unsafe for all public vehicles.
+The City of Hobart closes Pinnacle Road, the road to The Springs and the summit of kunanyi/Mt Wellington, when ice and snow make it unsafe for all public vehicles.

 We’ve listed a few walks that can be undertaken in snow conditions, but please remember that kunanyi/Mt Wellington is an alpine environment, and you must always be prepared for the conditions.

-Great day walks in the snow
+Great Short Walks in the snow

 Springs to the Chalet: Starting from The Springs follow Pinnacle Track past the Zig Zag Track turn-off and along the Organ Pipes Track towards The Chalet.
 You will pass beneath the Organ Pipes before arriving at The Chalet.
 Return the same way.
 This route is often the quickest to the snowline.

 Sphinx Rock and Junction Cabin: Follow Lenah Valley Track to Sphinx Rock for great views over Hobart.
 For a longer walk continue all the way to Junction Cabin.
 Return the same way for both walks.
 This route experiences snow only when snow falls to low levels.

 Silver Falls: Towering tree ferns, lush forest and moss can all be found on your way to Silver Falls.
 If starting at Fern Tree Park follow the Pipeline Track to the Fern Tree Bower, then on to the falls, returning clockwise via Fern Glade Track.
 You can also visit the falls from The Springs by following Radfords Track, turning right on to Reids Track.
 This route experiences snow only when snow falls to low levels.